ulrich-matthis/python-api-challenge/README.md

+#Note: world map visualizations are not loading into github; however, they are functional within VSCode and jupyter notebook

 # python-api-challenge

 For this weeks challenge there were two objectives to be completed using two different API keys.
 The first task can be viewed within